alephium/www/src/content/news/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-de2cf2063615/index.md

 **VM: Can you tell us more precisely how you got the idea of stateful UTXO?
 What’s the context & evolution that led you to invent this?**

 **CW:** It’s been the evolution of an idea!
 In 2017 and 2018, I was laser-focused on how to scale an L1.
-That’s when I first conceived of the <a href="https://github.com/alephium/white-paper/blob/master/alephium.pdf" data-href="https://github.com/alephium/white-paper/blob/master/alephium.pdf">Blockflow sharding algorithm</a>.
-It was designed to be way simpler than the (ever-shifting) <a href="https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum/" data-href="https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum/">scaling roadmap</a> of Ethereum 2.0, and was exciting, so I got my hands dirty to build it.
+That’s when I first conceived of the <a href="https://github.com/alephium/white-paper/blob/master/alephium.pdf" >Blockflow sharding algorithm</a>.
+It was designed to be way simpler than the (ever-shifting) <a href="https://members.delphidigital.io/reports/the-hitchhikers-guide-to-ethereum/" >scaling roadmap</a> of Ethereum 2.0, and was exciting, so I got my hands dirty to build it.

 I realized that this could only be achieved with the UTXO model because the input-output paradigm and on-chain immutability were crucial to building the sharding structure.
 Using the account model would have been impossible due to its mutability and the inability to parallelize transaction execution.